-The world of skateboarding can be very daunting if you do not know what it is all about, how to get on a skateboard, where to start, which is the best skateboard for you.
+The world of skateboarding can be very daunting if you do not know what it is all about.
+Common questions are: -how to get on a skateboard, where to start, which is the best skateboard for you.

-Children from the age of 3 years old can be taught by GOSKATE instructors, either in classes or private tuition.
-We will teach any skateboarder from the very start, with no prior skateboarding experience needed, so you do not have to be an advanced skater to get in contact with us!
+Children from the age of 3 years old can be taught by instructors, either in classes or private tuition.

 What is skateboarding?

 The sport of skateboarding originated in California in the 1950s as a way for surfers to practice their moves on land.
-However, the first skateboard was made in the 1940s by attaching roller skate wheels to a wooden plank.
+The first skateboard was made in the 1940s by attaching roller skate wheels to a wooden plank!

-Skateboarding is a sport and recreational activity that involves riding and performing a trick or two on a skateboard.
-Some may think it is similar to roller skate as a sport, but they are very different.
+Skateboarding is a sport and recreational activity that involves riding and performing tricks.
+Some may think it is similar to roller skates as a sport, but they are very different.

 A couple of fun facts about the sport include;

 - The highest recorded skateboard jump (“Ollie”) is 45 inches (114 cm) and was achieved by Aldrin Garcia in 2011.